 Claremont Colleges clinched the #1 Pacific Desert seed after a 36-9 win against UCLA last weekend, completing an undefeated regular season.
 The Foxes know that they’ll face the Pacific Mountain #2 team in its Thursday, March 26 quarterfinal.
 (Note: The regionals schedule is staggered.
 Half of the bracket will play a Thursday/Saturday schedule, and the other half will play a Friday/Sunday schedule.)

 Another must-win situation occurs in the Pacific Mountain South (aka, NorCal) this Saturday.
 Stanford travels to Cal to renew this classic rivalry, and needs to beat the Bears to remain in playoff contention.
+[3/16 Update: Stanford beat Cal 26-5].
 Cal Poly San Luis Obispo has been the difference maker this season.
 The first-year DI team beat Stanford by two points early in the season, and then Cal topped the Mustangs 36-26 last Saturday.
 A Cal win on Saturday would mean the Bears and Cal Poly SLO take the league’s two seeds to regionals.
-With that said, if this group ended up getting three seeds, then Stanford, Cal and Cal Poly SLO would be superb representatives.
+With that said, if this group ended up getting three seeds to the playoffs, then Stanford, Cal and Cal Poly SLO would be superb representatives.

 The northern half of the Pacific Mountain conference — aka, Pacific Northwest region — has named its champion: Western Washington.
 The Vikings are undefeated under the guidance of co-captains Lily Airey and Lydia Nelson.
 Center Clementine Radoff features heavily in the box scores, both in tries scored and conversion kicks, while front row Keeahna Clary, No. 8 Airey and wing Keely Kliewer follow in tries scored.
 The Bellingham program is heading to Abbotsford this Saturday for a little tune-up.